just214/typescript-playground-plugin-svelte/README.md

 npm start
 ```

-This will start a development server with live reloading of your plugin.
+This will start a development server in watch mode.
 As you edit any files in the `src` directory, the app will recompile and update `dist/index.js`, which is the file that is served to the TypeScript Playground.

 > _Note: This does not reload the browser when your files change.
 In order to see your changes, the browser will need to be manually reloaded each time you make changes to the plugin._